JFWooten4/JFWooten4/README.md

 ## ✊ Join the Revolution 🛠

 ### Beyond Code 📚
 Your expertise is crucial, but it's your principles that will fuel this revolution.
-By contributing to our projects, you're not just coding; you're laying down the ethical and technological foundations of a new financial universe.
+By contributing to our projects, you're not just coding; you're laying down the ethical and technological foundations of a new financial system.

 ### The Journey Ahead 🗺
 We have a vision and the roadmap to a democratized financial future.
 What we need is you—your skills, your principles, and your commitment to change.
 Together, let's build financial systems that are by the people, for the people.